Explore Attendance API

 Project tasks

-- Project tasks are different activity types that can be associated with a project.
+• Project tasks are defined in the Attendance settings in Bob, and represent different types of activities that can be associated with a project.

-Public API Support: You can fetch project tasks via the Public API.
+Public API Support: You can fetch, update and archive project-tasks via the Public API.

 Calculated Billable time by project